-In just a few weeks, I'll be presenting at the Society for Healthcare Strategy and Market Development (SHSMD) Connects 2019 annual conference--highlighting one health system in particular that is going "all in" on a very effective communication channel: email.
+In my presentation at the Society for Healthcare Strategy and Market Development (SHSMD) Connects 2019 annual conference, I highlighted one health system in particular that is going "all in" on a very effective communication channel: email.

-If you’re going to be at SHSMD this year, I invite you to attend the session, entitled “Building a Successful Physician Email Program to Support Your Multi-Channel Strategy: Behind the Scenes with Johns Hopkins,” taking place on Wednesday, September 11 at 9:45 a.m.
+The on-demand session can be found here: “Building a Successful Physician Email Program to Support Your Multi-Channel Strategy: Behind the Scenes with Johns Hopkins”.

 The Value of Email in Physicians’ Eyes

 Johns Hopkins Medicine, a market leader in academic medical centers, is the focus of the session I will be co-presenting with Johns Hopkins’ Shannon Ciconte, Senior Director of Interactive Marketing and Therese Lockemy, Director of Internet Marketing and Social Engagement.

 Much of the relationship-building process relies on communication.

 We began working with the Johns Hopkins marketing department with the goal of expanding physician reach and building upon current email marketing programs--something the health system had already observed as an important strategy upon conducting a physician survey.

 When physicians were asked to rate the value of various ways information related to their specialty was imparted, 59.9 percent said digital communication is "very valuable," compared to 34.6 percent for print, and 23.5 percent for in-person communication.

 At the core of our collaborative efforts with Johns Hopkins is how to use email--as one part of their multichannel marketing program--to optimize hospital-physician relationships for greater gains.